-- have a reputation for integrity, honesty, candor, fairness, and discretion; - be knowledgeable, or willing to become so quickly, in the critical aspects of the Company's businesses and operations; - be experienced and skillful in serving as a competent overseer of, and trusted advisor to, the senior management of at least one substantial enterprise; and - have a range of talent, skill, and expertise sufficient to provide sound and prudent guidance with respect to the full scope of the Company's operations and interests.
+- have a reputation for integrity, honesty, candor, fairness, and discretion; - be knowledgeable, or willing to become so quickly, in the critical aspects of the Company's businesses and operations; and - have a range of talent, skill, and expertise sufficient to provide sound and prudent guidance with respect to the full scope of the Company's operations and interests.

-The Nominating/Corporate Governance Committee reviews Board composition annually to ensure that the Board reflects the knowledge, experience, skills, expertise, and diversity required for the Board to fulfill its duties.
+The Environmental, Social, Governance, and Nominating Committee reviews Board composition annually to ensure that the Board reflects the knowledge, experience, skills, expertise, and diversity required for the Board to fulfill its duties.
 There are currently no directorship vacancies to be filled on the Board.